Skip to content

 Select the Text tab to hash a string, or the File tab to hash a file from your device.

-Click Copy next to any hash to copy it to your clipboard.
-Toggle uppercase or lowercase output as needed.
+Click Copy next to any algorithm to copy that hash to your clipboard.
+Toggle uppercase or lowercase output as required by your system.

 Is MD5 secure for password hashing?